 Label Component Reference

-Label components are used to display a piece of text, text can be system fonts, TrueType fonts or BMFont fonts and art numbers, in addition, label also has typesetting function.
+Label component is used to display a piece of text, the text can be System Font, TrueType Font, BMFont or Atlas Font.
+In addition, label also has typesetting function.

 Click the Add Component button at the bottom of the Properties panel and select Label from Renderer Component to add the Label component to the node.

 |Horizontal Align||Horizontal alignment pattern of the text.
 The options are LEFT, CENTER and RIGHT.|

 |Vertical Align||Vertical alignment pattern of the text.
 The options are TOP, CENTER and BOTTOM.|

 |SpacingX||The spacing between font characters, only available in BMFont.|